ardieMejia/event_management_system/README.md

 </p>

 ##### To contribute to my efforts:
   * Im not just a programmer, I do piano interpretations and Emacs exploration.
-If you believe in the importance of freelance work outside of just corporation constraint including art, writing and music.
-Please feel free to donate to my PayPal and be generous.## Heading
+If you believe in the importance of programmer freedom, writing and music, please feel free to donate to my PayPal and be generous.## Heading
 ##### PayPal link:
 <p>
   <a href="https://paypal.me/ardiemejia83">